blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   getrawmempool ( verbose )

-The ``getrawmempool`` method returns all transaction ids in the memory pool as a JSON array of transaction ids.
+The ``getrawmempool`` method returns all transaction ids in the memory pool as a json array of transaction ids.

 The verbose input is optional and is false by default.
-When it is true, the method instead returns a JSON object with various related data.
+When it is true, the method instead returns a json object with various related data.

 Arguments:

 ::

-	verbose                // (boolean, optional, default=false)     true for a JSON object, false for a JSON array of transaction ids
+	verbose               (boolean, optional, default=false)     true for a json object, false for a json array of transaction ids

-Result (verbose = false):
+Response (verbose = false):

 ::

 	[
-	  "transactionid"                 // (string)    the transaction id
+	  "transactionid"                (string)    the transaction id
-	  ,...
+	  , ...
 	]

-Result (verbose = true):
+Response (verbose = true):

 ::

 	{
 	  "transactionid" : {
-	    "size"                        // (numeric)   transaction size in bytes "fee"                         // (numeric)   transaction fee in ZEC "time"                        // (numeric)   local time transaction entered pool in seconds since 1 Jan 1970 GMT "height"                      // (numeric)   block height when transaction entered pool "startingpriority"            // (numeric)   priority when transaction entered pool "currentpriority"             // (numeric)   transaction priority now
+	    "size"                       (numeric)   transaction size in bytes
+	    "fee"                        (numeric)   transaction fee
+    	"time"                       (numeric)   local time transaction entered pool in seconds since 1 Jan 1970 GMT "height"                     (numeric)   block height when transaction entered pool "startingpriority"           (numeric)   priority when transaction entered pool "currentpriority"            (numeric)   transaction priority now
-    	"depends": [                  // (array)     unconfirmed transactions used as inputs for this transaction "transactionid"             // (string)    parent transaction id
+    	"depends": [                 (array)     unconfirmed transactions used as inputs for this transaction "transactionid"            (string)    parent transaction id
-	       ...
+	       , ...
       ]
 	  }, ...
 	}

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::